TrendingTechnology/httpmapper/README.md

 # httpmapper
-httpmapper is a web crawler made using libs in python.
+httpmapper is a web crawler made in Python.

 <a href="https://github.com/vLeeH/httpmapper/blob/main/src/httpmapper.py">Source code</a>

 ## Functionallies
-Functionallies of this crawler
 - Source code of an URL.
 - Links of a Website.
 - Navigate in the web just using an URL.